jamiedidthis/quartz/content/notes/the carrier bag theory of fiction.md

 >
 > It’s unfamiliar, it doesn’t come easily, thoughtlessly, to the lips as the killer story does; but still, “untold” was an exaggeration.
 People have been telling the life story for ages, in all sorts of words and ways.
 Myths of creation and transformation, trickster stories, folktales, jokes, novels....
 >
-> ==The novel is a fundamentally unheroic kind of story.== Of course the Hero has frequently taken it over, that being his imperial nature and uncontrollable impulse, to take everything over and run it while making stern decrees and laws to control his uncontrollable impulse to kill it.
-So the Hero has decreed through his mouthpieces the Lawgivers, first, that the proper shape of the narrative is that of the arrow or spear, starting _here_ and going straight _there_ and THOK! hitting its mark (which drops dead); second, that the central concern of narrative, including the novel, is conflict; and third, that the story isn’t any good if he isn’t in it.
+> ==The novel is a fundamentally unheroic kind of story.== Of course the Hero has frequently taken it over, that being his imperial nature and uncontrollable impulse, to take everything over and run it while making stern decrees and laws to control his uncontrollable impulse to kill it.[^1] So the Hero has decreed through his mouthpieces the Lawgivers, first, that the proper shape of the narrative is that of the arrow or spear, starting _here_ and going straight _there_ and THOK! hitting its mark (which drops dead); second, that the central concern of narrative, including the novel, is conflict; and third, that the story isn’t any good if he isn’t in it.
 >
 > I differ with all of this.
 I would go so far as to say that the natural, proper, fitting shape of the novel might be that of a sack, a bag. ==A book holds words.
 Words hold things.
 They bear meanings.
 A novel is a medicine bundle, holding things in a particular, powerful relation to one another and to us.==
 >